quru/qis/deploy/docker/memcached/README.md

 ### To run with QIS

 Use the application's `docker-compose.yml` to run this container in combination with the others.
+See `doc/running.md`.